 Both Russia and China maintain psychological warfare agencies whose entire purpose is to “manipulate the enemy’s cognition”.
 Their aim is to disintegrate our collective ability to process reality, both at the level of high politics, military decision making and mass consciousness.
 On all readings of the past six weeks, Trump has aided and abetted that.

-Though they have sidled away from Trump’s Board of Peace as if from a dungheap, no Western leader has been prepared to call it what it is: a scam, incapable of bringing either peace or justice to the Middle East, but designed to enrich its authoritarian members.
+Though they have sidled away from Trump’s Board of Peace as if from a dungheap, no western leader has been prepared to call it what it is: a scam, incapable of bringing either peace or justice to the Middle East, but designed to enrich its authoritarian members.

 We need to recognise what this self-imposed dumb-show is doing to our politics.
 Democracies whose politicians cannot speak plainly about the wrongdoing, stupidity, folly and cruelty of their allies degrade themselves and undermine their own security.

 This is a rationale straight out of Clausewitz, the 19th century strategist whose book On War remains a bible for Western military thinkers.
-But there’s one telling problem: for Clausewitz the advice to attack sooner rather than later was aimed at small states whose adversaries were only going to get stronger.
+But there’s one telling problem: for Clausewitz, the advice to attack sooner rather than later was aimed at small states whose adversaries were only going to get stronger.

 If we take Hegseth’s argument to its logical conclusion, the geostrategic issue becomes clear: Iran could attack Israel, stage provocations in Lebanon and the Red Sea, and build a stockpile of up to 20,000 missiles because its ultimate sponsor, China, refuses to restrain the regime.